8. Prediction Intervals for Data Streams#

 MVE windowed evaluation in last window:

-• Prediction interval tasks also can be wrapped up with prequential evaluation in CapyMOA
+• Prediction interval tasks also can be wrapped into prequential evaluation in CapyMOA.

 [6]: